smpallen99/coherence/README.md

   # ...

-  scope "/", MyProjectWeb do   # note the addition of MyProject
+  scope "/", MyProjectWeb do   # note the addition of MyProjectWeb
     pipe_through :public
     coherence_routes()
   end

-  scope "/", MyProjectWeb do   # note the addition of MyProject
+  scope "/", MyProjectWeb do   # note the addition of MyProjectWeb
     pipe_through :browser
     coherence_routes :protected
   end